justinxu1/justinxu1/README.md

 - 👋 Hi, I’m @justinxu1
 - 👀 I’m interested in learning more about CS
-- 🌱 I’m currently learning Java(APCSA) and Python(MOOC)
+- 🌱 I’m currently learning Java(APCSA) and CS50x
-- 💞️ I’m looking to collaborate on projects
+- 💞️ I’m trying to start some projects
 - 📫 How to reach me batman123.136247@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I suck at benching